stellar/slingshot/spec/ZkVM.md

 8. Adds an [import entry](#import-entry) with `proof` to the [transaction log](#transaction-log).
 9. Pushes the imported value to the stack.

-Note: the `proof` string contains necessary metadata to check if the value is pegged on the external blockchain.
+Note: the `proof` data contains necessary metadata to check if the value is pegged on the external blockchain.
 It is verified when the transaction is applied to the blockchain state.

-TBD: definition of the proof string (quantity, asset id, pegging account, identifier of the pegging transaction)
+TBD: definition of the proof data (quantity, asset id, pegging account, identifier of the pegging transaction)

 Fails if:
 * `flv` or `qty` are not [variable types](#variable-type),
-* `proof` is not a [string type](#string-type).
+* `proof` is not a [data type](#data-type).